LeeXGreen/leexgreen.github.io/source/me/index.markdown

 * [SXSW 2013](http://www.touchtunes.com/sxsw/)
   * I designed and built the system that allowed party attendees to control the night's playlist.
 This was a lot of fun, and I definitely appreciated the chance to see Austin again.

+###The Standard Disclaimer

+This is my personal web site.
+Any views or opinions stated here are solely my own, and do not necessarily represent those of my employer(s), their clients, or any affiliated persons or corporations.